 - Cflux is the term for the companion-to-host flux ratio.
 Cflux is a property of nature, independent of any instrumental or observational details or considerations.

 - CPSF(s) is the ratio of the PSF at separation s to its central value: CPSF(s) = PSF(s)/PSF(0).
-Other useful PSF ratios are:
+Here are other useful PSF ratios:

 - CJWST_PSF(s), the PSF ratio using the telescope PSF.

 - Ccentered_PSF(s), the PSF ratio using the instrument PSF.
 The numerator is the PSF when it is centered on the occulting mask and is evaluated at input values s > IWA.